Krispy145/pls_cli/readme.md

   - Uninstall the extension from the extensions panel
   - Reinstall the extension (sometimes need to do twice)
     - Main branch:
-      - Run `yak update --vscode` to update the VSCode package
+      - Run `pls update --vscode` to update the VSCode package
     - Local Changes:
       - cd into `extensions/vscode` run `npm run build`
       - `cmd+shift+p`
       - Select `Install from VSIX`
-      - Select `lets-yak-cli/extensions/vscode/lets-yak.vsix`
+      - Select `pls-cli/extensions/vscode/pls.vsix`
         - Note: This file is generated during `npm run build`

 ## Debug